Find Your Microsoft Word Autosave Location in 2 Minutes

 Searching for a file extension may help you identify automated recovery.
 Word files that auto-save have.asd or.wbk extensions.
 Please follow these guidelines:

-• Use Windows + E to launch File Explorer.
+Step 1: Press Windows + E on your keyboard to open File Explorer.

 If the.asd or.wbk files are missing, try the.tmp files. .tmp files are not connected to all Word files.
 Visit one of the alternatives to identify Word temporary files.